Home

 Pre-operative consultation

-Gynaecological examination, screening colposcopy, prescriptions for pre-operative work-up.
-Detailed explanation of the technique and its limits (absence of histological analysis).
-Mandatory anaesthesia consultation in the preceding weeks.
+Full gynaecological examination, colposcopy to map the lesion, prescriptions for the pre-operative work-up.
+A detailed explanation of the technique and its limits (in particular, the absence of microscopic analysis).
+The anaesthesia consultation is mandatory in the weeks beforehand.

 2